shakeosphere/Python-Networkx-Code/README.md

 statistics from this data.

-To run the program, make sure you are inside the directory containing graph_analytics.py, and type the command: python graph_analytics.py [time]
+To run the program, make sure you are inside the directory containing graph_analytics.py and db_shakeosphere.py and type the command: python graph_analytics.py [time]
 Where you replace [time] with either a single year (e.g., 1600) or a dash-delimited time interval (e.g., 1600-1610).
 The program will then